 - Suppliers – Suppliers who are owed money may be critical for the ongoing operation of the business.
 While outstanding balances due prior to the insolvency will be a claim against the insolvent company, suppliers may seek to negotiate the recovery of some of these balances in order to continue supplying the buyer.
 In addition, the buyers will usually take the risk that some stock might belong to unpaid suppliers.

 - Customers – Commercial relationships may have been damaged if for example customer have been let down by the company.
 Debts due from customers are an asset of the seller and pursued by the administrator, which could also have an impact on relationships.
 Sometimes, it may be appropriate for the buyer to purchase the debtors which could be challenging to recover if there have been issues caused by the seller.

 - Property leases – There is often insufficient time for the buyer to secure an ongoing lease with the landlord.
 The administrators will offer the buyer a license to occupy the premises, but this does not guarantee that a long-term deal can be agreed with the landlord to continue the lease.

 - Contracts – Contracts may be terminated on the event of insolvency.
 Therefore, the buyer may need to renegotiate contracts.

-- Licences – The business may need certain licences to trade, which may not be transferable to the buyer.
+- Licenses – The business may need certain licenses to trade, which may not be transferable to the buyer.

 Insolvent opportunities by their nature are reactive and arise at very short notice, but now may be a good time for businesses to proactively think about what opportunities to look out for and how they might be pursued should they arise.